mampionona1011/tuto_pytorch20/README.md

 Fortunately, we have TorchText for making all the above processing much easier.

-Here, we will not give a detailed explanation of object's arguments that we will use.
+Here, we will not give a detailed explanation of objects and arguments that we will use.
 Feel free to find more information on the online official documentation at: https://pytorch.org/text/

 Let us see how to preprocess text using Field object.
 It is used to specify preprocessing steps for each column in the dataset.
 Field has different arguments such as:
-- sequential: if the datatype represents sequential data
+- sequential: tell TorchText that the data is sequential or not
 - tokenize: break sentence into list of words
 - lower: convert word to lowercase